 Quite often, we think of a cybersecurity threat as a hacker or adversary attempting to penetrate our computer systems from outside our network; these threats do exist, but what about the internal cybersecurity threat?

-Another example could be when an employee loses his or her laptop during the security screening process at the airport.
+Another example could be an employee losing his or her laptop during the security screening process at the airport.
 Most laptops do not have full-disk encryption enabled or remote wipe configured, so an enormous amount sensitive data is lost every day as hundreds of computers are stolen.

-Security firms are also seeing instances where an employee sets up their own WiFi router on the corporate network for convenience.
-With a weak password or no password enabled, these devices can cause very serious security consequences.
+Another potential risk is if an employee sets up his or her own WiFi router on the corporate network for convenience.
+With a weak password or no password enabled, this type of device can have serious security consequences.

-Finally, security experts are seeing a rapid increase of extremely sophisticated socially-engineered attacks.
-These are attacks where the hacker is able to gain access by using other methods of intelligence.
-For example, there have been many cases where a hacker has actually called in to corporate IT help desks and impersonated an employee.
+Finally, security experts are seeing a rapid increase of extremely sophisticated socially-engineered attacks in which hackers gain access by using other methods of intelligence.
+For example, there have been many cases in which hackers have called IT help desks and impersonated employees.
 With social media and the resources available on the Internet, it is not difficult to gain enough knowledge on an individual to be able to convince an IT department to reset a password over the phone.

 There is no question that the external cybersecurity threat is of great magnitude.
 But we also must pay attention to the internal threat.
-Good, solid technology, training, policy and procedures can greatly reduce the internal threat (see the section on Creating a Culture of Cybersecurity Awareness)
+Good, solid technology, training, policies and procedures can greatly reduce businesses' internal threats. (see the section on Creating a Culture of Cybersecurity Awareness)